fauna/fauna-python/README.rst

 Client Timeout
 --------------

-The client timeout is the time, as datetime.timedelta, that the client will wait for a network response before canceling the request.
+The client timeout is the time, as ``datetime.timedelta``, that the client will wait for a network response before canceling the request.
 If a client timeout occurs, the driver will throw an instance of ``NetworkError``.

 The client timeout is always the query timeout plus an additional buffer.
 This ensures that the client always waits for at least as long Fauna could work on your query and account for network latency.